-Barrister's Practice Areas Subject to 1+ external
+Barrister's Practice Areas Subject to 1+ external complaints

-complaints

 Whole sample 4%

 Crime 4.7%

 Family 6.1%

 Immigration 5.5%

 Personal Injury 5%

 Employment 7.2%

 Professional Negligence 7.6%

 Commercial Litigation 7.2%

-55. In order to more accurately determine the causal relationship between the variables identified and whether a barrister was subject to an external complaint, it is important to use an approach that enables controls for all factors identified that could influence whether a barrister is subject to a complaint.
-In order to achieve this, a binary logistic regression was run including all the characteristics identified as exhibiting a significant difference, alongside gender.
-The variables entered into the model using a backwards stepwise method to remove variables that did not improve model fit.
-This process was undertaken automatically by the statistical software to ensure there was no bias in model selection.
+55. In order to more accurately determine the relationship between the variables identified and whether a barrister was subject to an external complaint, it is important to use an approach that enables controls for all factors identified that could influence whether a barrister is subject to a complaint.
+In order to achieve this, a binary logistic regression19 was run including all the characteristics identified as exhibiting a significant difference, alongside gender.
+The variables entered into the model using a backwards stepwise method to remove variables that did not improve model fit.20 This process was

-&lt;sup>19 Regression analysis is a statistical technique that examines the relationship between an outcome variable and one or more explanatory variables.
+19 Regression analysis is a statistical technique that examines the relationship between an outcome variable and one or more explanatory variables.
 See paragraph 13 for a more detailed description of regression analysis.
+20 A backwards stepwise method is a technique for model selection.
+It removes variables one by one until the removal of further variables has a statistically significant effect on the accuracy of the model, and is intended to ensure that only variables that significantly predict the outcome variable are included in the regression model.